Frequently Asked Questions

 Admission to the nursing program is competitive.
 Students must have completed, or be in the process of completing, all prerequisite courses and must have a minimum cumulative GPA of 2.8 and a minimum prerequisite GPA of 2.8 with a required “C” or higher in all prerequisite courses.
 Meeting these requirements does not guarantee admission into the program.
 Forty-eight (48) students are admitted each spring semester (January).
 The number and quality of the applicants determine competitiveness of the applicant pool.

 All students apply for admission into the nursing program between February 1 and June 24 (5 p.m.) each year.
 Applications are available to download online during that time, and no late applications will be considered.

 Yes, for the science and math (human anatomy and physiology, chemistry, microbiology, pathophysiology, and college algebra) courses they cannot have been taken over five years prior to the year you are applying to the nursing program.

 Yes, but it is important that you check our Nursing Transfer Guide page it will explain what courses at other colleges and universities meet our prerequisite requirements.
 For courses not listed, please contact the admissions office.

-Absolutely, George Fox University offers all of the prerequisites classes.
+Absolutely, George Fox University offers all of the prerequisite classes.

 Your GPA is one of the criteria considered in admission.